yesodweb/yesodweb.com-content/blog/2012/11/yesod-fay-js.md

 I would classify AngularJS as giving us some level of reactive programming.
 We update variables, and the views update themselves automatically.
-It doesn't have all the power of a proper FRP solution (like reactive-banana or netwires), and it uses some ugly hacks to get it working.
+It doesn't have all the power of a proper FRP solution (like reactive-banana or netwires), and it uses a bit of a hack- efficient dirty checking- to get it working.
 So for a long time I was opposed to using Angular: why use a hacky, suboptimal solution to a problem when we have a beautiful solution just waiting to be refined?

 And the answer is simple: Angular is ready to be used now.
 I still believe that FRP will give us a better result in the end, and I hope the Haskell community